 P5+1 proposals were disingenuously one-sided.
 Unreasonable demands were made.
 Nothing was offered in return.
 Western good faith wasn’t present in Baghdad.
 It’s an oxymoron.
 It doesn’t exist.

 Tehran negotiated responsibly.
 Not good enough, said Washington.
 Prove a negative was demanded.
 Refuse and be blamed for Western obstructionism.

 Multiple rounds of discussions won’t change things.
 WP editors think the “slide toward war remains desirable.
 Iran cannot be granted much more time to build and install centrifuges.”

 Washington is infested with hotheads.
 WP editorial and op-ed writers are among them.
 They have lots of scoundrel media company.
 Promoting war makes it more likely.
 Body counts and vast destruction don’t matter.

-.
+Nor for USA Today.
 It’s post-Baghdad editorial headlined “How the US can win at nuclear poker with Iran,” saying:

 “There’s an old poker saying that if you look around the table and can’t figure out who the chump is, it’s you.
 Too often in high-stakes negotiations with rogue states such as North Korea and Iran, the U.S. has looked a lot like the chump as it tried to curtail those nations’ nuclear weapons programs.”

 “(O)nly a sucker could be confident that….Iran really, really means” what it says.

 Scoundrel media report this way.
 Managed news duplicity substitutes for real news, opinion and analysis.